 I own a buy to let property.
 Do I need to declare my income to HMRC even if I make no profit?
 If I have to declare the income to HMRC, what expenses can be claimed?

-Yes, the income needs to be declared to HMRC, regardless of whether a profit or a loss is made.
+Yes, you must declare the income to HMRC, whether you make a profit or a loss.

 Allowable expenses include: